Most students come into the application process believing the goal is to impress colleges. I see it differently: the goal is to be understood.

 Essay prompts and requirements can change from year to year.
 Final scope is based on the prompts released for the current application cycle.
 Any meaningful expansion of scope is always discussed in advance.

 It depends on where your student is in the writing process.
 For a student just starting, a package will give us more time and freedom to explore potential topics, strategize their storytelling approach, and refine their craft.
-A student who feels confident about their essay topic or has already written a draft may not need as many meetings and prefer the hourly rate.
+A student who feels confident about their essay topic or has already written a draft may not need as many meetings and prefer the hourly intensive.

 Yes, payment plans are available and are typically structured over two or three installments.

 Additional colleges can be added as needed, subject to availability.
-Supplemental support is priced based on the amount of writing required, and scope is always discussed before work begins.
+Supplemental support is priced based on the amount of writing required, and scope is discussed before work begins.

 Live meetings are a core part of my process, as they support clarity, insight, and decision-making.
 That said, the balance between meetings and written feedback is flexible and tailored to each student’s needs and timeline.